juicedata/juicefs/docs/en/reference/command_reference.md

 the limit for number of inodes (0 means unlimited) (default: 0)

 `--compress value`<br />
-compression algorithm, choose from lz4, zstd, none (default: "none").
+compression algorithm, choose from `lz4`, `zstd`, `none` (default: "none").
 Enabling compression will inevitably affect performance, choose wisely

 `--shards value`<br />
 store the blocks into N buckets by hash of key (default: 0), when N is greater than 0, `bucket` should to be in the form of `%d`, e.g. `--bucket "juicefs-%d"`